MEDICAL ASSISTANCE IN DYING (MAiD)

 TALKING TO KIDS ABOUT ABORTION, EUTHANASIA & DEATH

-Click on image to learn about how to talk to your kids
+Click on IMAGE to learn how to talk to your kids

 about Abortion & Euthanasia: